-- Zoom and font size
+- Zoom and text size (visually impairment)

 and/or zoom in and out using the following keyboard shortcuts: